compsult/MenuOptions/README.md

 5. has a clear button can be added to a Custom Select control box with one parameter

+6. enables events to be triggered when user selects an option This is useful when you want to have actions (validation, refreshes, etc.) proceed a user selection.

-6. has a compact code base - 5k minified
+7. has a compact code base - 5k minified